aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 caution!
 In a web application, event registration should be done at the start of the application.
-It's not a good approach to register to an event in a web request, since registered classes remain registered after the request's completion and would thus be re-registered for each request.
+It's not a good approach to register to an event in a web request, since registered classes remain registered after the request's completion and would be re-registered for each request.
 This may cause problems for your application since a registered class can be called multiple times.
 Keep in mind that manual registrations do not use the dependency injection system.